Planning Your HA Group Deployment

 An HA group essentially allows you to log in to all its member partitions simultaneously, using a single credential.
 Password-authenticated partitions must all be initialized with the same Crypto Officer password.
 Multifactor Quorum-authenticated partitions must all be initialized with the same black Crypto Officer PED key and activated with the same CO challenge password.

-It is not possible to create an HA group made up of both password- and multifactor quorum-authenticated partitions.
+Formerly, it was not possible to create an HA group made up of both password- and multifactor quorum-authenticated partitions.
+From the advent of Extended Domain Management (see Allow Extended Domain Management ) it is possible to mix authentication types as long as:

 Generally, all HSMs/partitions used in an HA group must have the same policy configuration.